CartoDB/airship/docs/guides/10-integrating-react.md

 }
 ```

-Then we will list all availiable properties using [React proptypes](https://reactjs.org/docs/typechecking-with-proptypes.html), this tells react
+Then we will list all available properties using [React proptypes](https://reactjs.org/docs/typechecking-with-proptypes.html), this tells react
 which attributes to accept.

 ```js